shaysugg/Notes/iOS-study/RW Data Structures and Algorithms/Linked List.md

 * **remove(after:)**: Removes a value anywhere in the list.
 O(1)
 * **node(at)**: returns a node at given index.
 O(n)

+*In most of the above implementations there are some edge cases that we should pay attention. ==Usually when list is empty or have 1 element==*
 ## Value semantics and copy-on-write
 Since linked list are heavy depended on the reference types if we have two linked list that second one did copied from the first one then some mutation on one of these linked list could have some side affects on another.
 ```Swift